-A detailed summary of the information available on the biology and ecology of common dolphin can be found in Annex 2.
+A detailed summary of the information available on the abundance, distribution, biology, ecology and pressures of common dolphin can be found in Annex 2.
+In addition, further information can be found in extensive reviews on the species in the NE Atlantic undertaken by Murphy et al. (2013; accepted).